Armstrong gun: Armstrong guns in action

 The British used Armstrong guns extensively and with great effect during the Second Opium War.
 As reported by the translator Robert Swinhoe after the British attack on the Chinese fort at Pehtang:

 Numbers of dead Chinese lay about the guns, some most fearfully lacerated.
 The wall afforded very little protection to the Tartar gunners, and it was astonishing how they managed to stand so long against the destructive fire that our Armstrongs poured on them; but I observed, in more instances than one, that the unfortunate creatures had been tied to the guns by the legs.

 The Armstrong gun—primarily the 12-pounder—was used extensively during the 1863 conflict in New Zealand between British troops and Māori in the Waikato.
-A well-preserved 12-pounder used at the Battle of Rangiriri is displayed at the Te Awamutu Museum.
+A well-preserved 12 lb used at the Battle of Rangiriri is displayed at the Te Awamutu Museum.
 The barrel could traverse 6 degrees left or right without moving the gun carriage.
 The wheels were wooden with 75 mm wide steel bands, with a diameter of 1.7 m.
 The track width was 1.8 m, and the barrel width at the muzzle measured 140 mm.
 Such was the army’s confidence in the gun’s accuracy that, at the Battle of Hairini Ridge, the artillery fired over the heads of advancing infantry as they stormed the ridge.
 The infantry took cover in a slight depression in the ground in front of the Māori trenches and then charged the trenches once the shelling ceased.

 On 4 July 1868, Armstrong guns were used at the Battle of Ueno by forces supporting the Imperial government of Japan.

 Armstrong guns were also used against British and Indian troops during the Second Anglo-Afghan War, notably at the Battle of Charasiab.
 Howard Hensman describes six guns being captured by a combined Anglo-Indian expedition under the command of Brigadier-General Baker.